 Monoprint by Diane Kettle

 Monoprints are a really easy, direct and immediate way to turn a live drawing into a surprising and even mysterious print.
-All you need is pencil or pen, paper, some ink, a roller, and something you can roll ink out ink on.
+All you need is pencil or pen, paper, some ink, a roller, and something flat you can roll ink onto.
 Then you just rest your paper on the inked surface and draw.
 Let's do it!

 In this photo tutorial master printmaker Lee Stevenson demonstrates how to do a monoprint, with the added bonus of a coloured background.
 Lee is using water based relief ink, and you can do this with the water-based block and lino printing inks which are readily available from art shops, and are easy to clean up.
 You can roll the ink out onto any flat non-permeable surface, such as a sheet of glass, acetate, acrylic, plastic, metal, or formica surface, then place your paper on it.
 Simple pressure on the paper draws ink onto the back of it, creating a reverse of what you drew.